cesardl/lead-sample-webapp/README.md

 # Lead Sample Webapp

-CRUD application with Struts and MySQL.
+CRUD application with Struts and MySQL created by Javachap and upgraded by me.

 ## Environment